 Selecting a key frame, either by touching the frame in the list on the left or in the timeline, will reveal the properties associated with the selected transition curves.
 By default the transition curve will be linear.
 Touching the transition icon to the right of a key frame will popup various alternatives.
 The chosen transition curve will be represented in the timeline and in the transition icon.
-The effect of changing any of the associated properties will be reflected live in the timeline and in the list on the proportional start time of each frame is detailed in the list on the left-hand side and touching this will provide another way to adjust via numeric entry or wheel.
+The effect of changing any of the associated properties will be reflected live in the timeline and in the list on the left-hand side and touching this will provide another way to adjust via numeric entry or wheel.
 It is also possible to adjust the start time by touching and dragging a key frame directly in the timeline.